Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 - Long minimum stays
 - Could be occasional or passive rentals

-These weren’t just statistical groups — they told real stories about different types of hosts and listings.
+These weren’t just statistical groups, they told real stories about different types of hosts and listings.

 ---